Fray Juan de Ortega's approximations, 500 years after: Our hypothesis about the method applied by Ortega

 In the following tables we show the results obtained by this way for the 14 first values of column II.
-The red values are the solutions given by Ortega , even though we have continued the process to find the first optimal solution.
+The red values are the solutions given by Ortega, even though we have continued the process to find the first optimal solution.

-As we have seen, the method provides all of Ortega's solutions, even the approximation of $\sqrt{2000}$ which again appears simplified.
+As we have seen, the method provides all of Ortega's solutions, even the appro \- ximation of $\sqrt{2000}$ which again appears simplified.
 Later we will see another way to approach $\sqrt{2000}$ as Ortega did (without simplifying).

 The approximations written in the two last rows $\sqrt{127\frac{3}{11}}$ and $\sqrt{5\frac{1}{3}}$ have three singular things in relation to those given above.